 APBn member shot in Ukhiya Rohingya Camp

-A member of the Armed Police Battalion (APBn) was shot in a gunfight with criminals in a Rohingya camp in Ukhiya upazila of Cox's Bazar early today.
+A member of the Armed Police Battalion (APBn) was shot in a gunfight with criminals at a refugee camp in Ukhiya upazila of Cox's Bazar early yesterday.

+The attackers were members of the Arakan Rohingya Salvation Army (Arsa), the Myanmar-based armed group that dominates the area, said police.

-Shahraj, 25, a constable at Madhurchhara Police Camp under the 14 APBn, is undergoing treatment at Cox's Bazar Sadar Hospital, our correspondent reports quoting police.
+Shahraj, 25, a constable at Madhurchhara Police Camp under the 14 APBn, is undergoing treatment at Cox's Bazar Sadar Hospital.

-The incident took place in the F-block of the Rohingya camp at Madhurchhara 4-Extension camp, said Additional Deputy Inspector General of Police Mohammad Iqbal, also the commander of APBn-8.
+The incident took place in the F-block of the Madhurchhara 4-Extension camp, said Additional Deputy Inspector General of Police Mohammad Iqbal, also the commander of APBn-8.

 Additional DIG Iqbal said nine APBn members were on security duty in the F-block of Madhurchhara.